SECURITIES AND EXCHANGE COMMISSION

 ITEM 2.
 PROPERTIES

-As of December 31, 2020, we owned or held interests in 18 consolidated commercial office buildings encompassing approximately 10.7 million rentable square feet and 11 unconsolidated commercial office buildings encompassing approximately 11.8 million rentable square feet located primarily in midtown Manhattan.
+As of December 31, 2021, we owned or held interests in 12 consolidated commercial office buildings encompassing approximately 8.2 million rentable square feet and 10 unconsolidated commercial office buildings encompassing approximately 12.0 million rentable square feet located primarily in midtown Manhattan.
 Many of these buildings include some amount of retail space on the lower floors, as well as basement/storage space.
-As of December 31, 2020, our portfolio also included ownership interests in one consolidated property, encompassing 7 consolidated commercial office buildings encompassing approximately 0.9 million rentable square feet, which we refer to as our Suburban property.
+As of December 31, 2021, our portfolio also included ownership interests in one consolidated property, encompassing seven commercial office buildings totaling approximately 0.9 million rentable square feet, in Stamford Connecticut, which we refer to as our Suburban property.
 Some of these buildings also include a small amount of retail space on the lower floors, as well as basement/storage space.

-As of December 31, 2020, we also owned investments in 13 prime retail properties encompassing approximately 0.3 million square feet, 11 buildings in differing stages of development or redevelopment encompassing approximately 4.0 million square feet, and 9 residential buildings encompassing 2,073 units (approximately 1.7 million square feet).
-In addition, we manage two office buildings owned by third parties encompassing approximately 2.1 million square feet and held debt and preferred equity investments with a book value of $1.1 billion excluding $0.1 billion of investments recorded in balance sheet line items other than the Debt and Preferred Equity Investments line item.
+As of December 31, 2021, we also owned or held interests in 11 prime retail properties encompassing approximately 0.3 million square feet, 11 buildings in differing stages of development or redevelopment encompassing approximately 5.8 million square feet, and 7 residential buildings encompassing 634 units (approximately 0.5 million square feet).
+In addition, we manage two office buildings owned by third parties encompassing approximately 2.1 million square feet and held debt and preferred equity investments with a book value of $1.1 billion, excluding $10.1 million of investments recorded in balance sheet line items other than the Debt and preferred equity investments line item.

 |Manhattan Properties||Year Built/|